honeymelon-app/website/README.md

 ## Features

 - Updates API for the Tauri auto-updater.
 - License-gated downloads with 302 redirects to GitHub assets (or signed R2/S3 URLs).
+Licenses are offline and perpetual for a major version (no phone-home).
 - Release administration (channels, notes, rollback).
 - Payments and licensing via Lemon Squeezy or Stripe webhooks.
 - Marketing and legal pages (Blade/Inertia) or proxied statics.